Best Samsung Galaxy Note 20 Ultra Cases and Covers | Digital Trends

 Samsung has officially launched its newest flagship, the Galaxy Note 20 Ultra.
-It’s a beast of a smartphone with a stunning 6.9-inch AMOLED display, a triple-camera setup capable of 50 times Space Zoom, and a whopping 4,500mAh battery.
-But all that glitz and glamor is rendered useless if you damage the phone with a drop.
+It’s a beast of a smartphone with a stunning 6.9-inch AMOLED display, a triple-camera setup with Space Zoom, and a whopping 4,500mAh battery.
+But all that glitz and glamour is rendered useless if you damage the phone with a drop.
 From the rugged and protective to ones that are eco-friendly, we’ve rounded up the best cases and covers to keep your Samsung Galaxy Note 20 Ultra safe and secure.

 Spigen Tough Armor Case